 Hayyun molds the epithet “deceitful” into a description of Christian bullying of the Jews — leveling false accusations against them, harassing them with Christian exegesis, and reading into the text meanings that really derive from Christian theology.

-In many places in his commentary, Hayyun insists that the heads of the Church are behaving in an uncivilized way.
+In many places in his commentary, Hayyun insists that the heads of the Church are behaving rudely.
 His purpose is to repudiate their argument that the Lord had made a covenant with them in place of the covenant with Israel.
 When Psalm 43 says, “Vindicate me, O God, and defend my cause against an ungodly people; from those who are deceitful and unjust, deliver me!”
 Hayyun sees harsh criticism of the Christians and the Muslims:

 “Against an ungodly people” alludes to the Ishmaelite nations, for they vaunt their sanctity and display themselves as holy, when on the contrary they are adulterers and embezzlers and thieves.
 And “those who are deceitful and unjust” alludes to the nations of Edom, for they are masters of deceit, using words to deceive us … and they are masters of injustice, for they do great injustice in their courts, convicting the innocent and acquitting the guilty.